gisquick/gisquick-doc/docs/installation/user-management.rst

 interface.
 The only way is to use terminal on the server and manage accounts manually.

-At first, someone needs to log in to the server where is running Gisquick Django application.
+At first, log in to the server with running Gisquick Django application.

 In the case of virtual server deployed using Vagrant, see :doc:`vagrant`, log in by